MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 used.

-*The option to include unapplied credits in aged balances is not available if you’re assessing finance charges for balance forward accounts, or for the current aging period.*
+*The option to include unapplied credits in aged balances is not available if you're assessing finance charges for balance forward accounts, or for the current aging period.*

-If you marked Compound Finance Charges in the Receivables Management Setup window, unapplied finance charges are included in the balance that’s assessed a finance charge.
-If you don’t mark this option, unapplied finance charges are not included in the balance.
+If you marked Compound Finance Charges in the Receivables Management Setup window, unapplied finance charges are included in the balance that's assessed a finance charge.
+If you don't mark this option, unapplied finance charges are not included in the balance.

 #### Example

 On January 2, a customer purchased goods on account for a total of \$100.00.
 On February 5, after you age balances, you assess a 5% finance charge on the 31-60 days and older aging period.
-The customer’s outstanding balances is now \$105.00, with the following aging period balances:
+The customer's outstanding balances is now \$105.00, with the following aging period balances:

 | **Aging period** | **Balance** |